objcio/articles/2014-07-08-sandbox-scripting.md

 Luckily, things have gotten much better in recent releases of OS X. In 10.8 Mountain Lion, Apple introduced a new abstract class called `NSUserScriptTask`.
 There are three concrete subclasses that let you run Unix shell commands (`NSUserUnixTask`), Automator workflows (`NSUserAutomatorTask`), and our beloved AppleScript (`NSUserAppleScriptTask`).
 The remainder of this tutorial will focus on that last class, since it's the one most commonly used.

-Apple's mantra for the application sandbox is "driving security policy through user intent."
+Apple's mantra for the application sandbox is to drive security policy through user intent.
 In practice, this means a user has to decide to want to run your script.
 It might have come from the Internet or it might be a part of your application; the only thing that matters is that your customer says "Yes, I want to run this script."
 Once that permission is granted, the scripts are run in a way where the interaction with the rest of the system is limited.
 The `NSUserScriptTask` class makes all this possible.

 Installing Scripts